-Learn more below about medical marijuana use among the elderly.
+Learn more below about medical marijuana use among seniors.

-Studies show that medical cannabis is a versatile medicine, capable of treating the following conditions, which are common among seniors:
+Studies and research has shown that medical cannabis is capable of treating the following conditions, which are common among seniors:

 For physicians as well as patients, medical marijuana does more than offer a safe treatment option for multiple conditions — it also leads to the following benefits.
 It can:

-Like any other patient, elderly use of medical marijuana can vary, depending on their condition and preferences.
+Like any other patient, senior use of medical marijuana can vary, depending on their condition and preferences.
 Administration options for medical cannabis include:

 In most cases, a physician will recommend a treatment method that will deliver the best results with minimal side effects.
-If you cope with chronic pain, for instance, your medical marijuana doctor may suggest using edibles, as they deliver long-lasting relief.
+If you cannot inhale smoke or apply topical creams due to lung or skin sensitivity, for instance, your medical marijuana doctor may suggest using edibles, as they can deliver the same relief.
 Approaches can change, however, depending on your experience with a medicating method.
-You may discover, for example, that your pain responds better to a topical, which provides localized relief.
+You may discover, for example, that your pain responds better to a topical cream, which provides localized relief.